Sign up for a safety education course

 Length of course

-This course requires a minimum of ten hours but may be longer depending on the instructor.
-The average length course is 18 hours.
+This course requires a minimum of six hours but may be longer depending on the instructor and the student's learning ability.

 Class availability